brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ---

-If you're newer to DnD or just haven't played some of the classes, you may be wondering what each of them is like.
+Whether you're new to DnD or just new to some classes, you may wonder what each is like.
 What's the difference between a Fighter and a Barbarian, for instance, or a Sorcerer and a Wizard?
-Sometimes even reading the introductions in the handbooks doesn't give you a clear idea, and it can be hard to get that without getting way into the mechanics of each class.
+Sometimes even reading the introductions in the handbooks won't give you a clear idea, and it can be hard to get that without getting way into the mechanics of each class.

 This page gives a basic overview of what each class does and how it plays.
-It's not a perfect guide, because some of the classes can be very diverse; however, this should give you a good general idea of how the classes are different and which might be best for you.
+It's not a perfect guide because some classes can be very diverse; however, this should give you a good general idea of how the classes are different and which might be best for you.

 <div class="contents" markdown="1">
 <strong>Contents</strong>